Pauline Tantot Wears Nothing In New Instagram Post

-Pauline Tantot shared a racy new photo with her four million Instagram fans today, and the model wore absolutely nothing for the occasion.
+Pauline Tantot shared a racy new photo with her 4 million Instagram fans today, and the model wore absolutely nothing for the occasion.

-The picture was taken indoors looking out of a window.
-The window was small and rectangular, and it was left open offering a clear view of the model’s figure.

-Pauline stood outside with her right leg propped out and turned her head in such a way to obscure her face.
-She placed her right hand on the top of her thigh and her sideboob, curvy bare booty, and toned legs were on show.
+The picture was taken indoors, looking out of a small, rectangular window that was left open, offering a clear view of the model’s figure.
+Pauline stood outside with her right leg propped out, turning her head in such a way to obscure her face.
+She placed her right hand on the top of her thigh.
+Her pose put her sideboob, her curvy, bare booty, and her toned legs on show.

 Pauline wore her hair down and brushed her locks behind her shoulders.
 Her locks had dark roots and platinum blond highlights at the bottom with soft waves.
 She stood in the shadows, although the backdrop was drenched in sunlight.
-The side of her hair also glowed from the sun, and brought attention to her locks.
+The side of her hair also glowed from the sun and brought attention to her locks.

-There were large, leafy plants in the foreground and a tree peeked through in the top corner of the frame.
+There were large, leafy plants in the foreground, with a tree peeking through in the top corner of the frame.
 Beyond that was a large, well-manicured lawn.
 Clear, blue skies were visible with no clouds in sight.
+The rest of the photo beside the view of the outdoors was dimly lit.

 Although it didn’t look like the model didn’t wear any accessories, her various tattoos peeked through.
 This included the writing tattoo on the back of her right arm and her crescent moon tattoo on her right forearm.

-The rest of the photo beside the view of the outdoors was dimly lit.

-The update’s geotag noted that she was somewhere in the French region of Provence-Alpes-Côte d’Azur.
+The update’s geotag noted that Pauline was somewhere in the French region of Provence-Alpes-Côte d’Azur.

 The post has been liked over 340,200 times so far, and her many admirers took to the comments section to discuss the risqué update.

-This included a shout-out from her identical twin sister, Mathilde.
+This included a shoutout from her identical twin sister, Mathilde.

 “Everything!
 If this is not art… I’m not your twin!” she exclaimed, and her message has been liked over 400 times.